 Repurchase agreement: An agreement with a commitment by the seller (dealer) to buy a security back from the purchaser (customer) at a specified price at a designated future date.
 Also called a repo, it represents a collateralized short-term loan, where the collateral may be a Treasury security, money market instrument, federal agency security, or mortgage-backed security.
 From the purchaser (customer) perspective, the deal is reported as a reverse Repo.

-Repurchase of stock: Device to pay cash to firm's shareholders that provides more preferable tax treatment for shareholders than dividends.
+Repurchase of stock: Device to pay cash to firm's shareholders that provide a preferable tax treatment for shareholders than dividends.
 Treasury stock is the name given to previously issued stock that has been repurchased by the firm.
 A repurchase is achieved through either a Dutch auction, an open market, or a tender offer.

 Required reserves: The dollar amounts based on reserve ratios that banks are required to keep on deposit at a Federal Reserve Bank.